An brief history by Tony Jepson:

 The line was later extended to Wells where it joined The Strawberry Line and continued through to Yatton.

-The line has many stories attached to it (many of which are recounted in the ESR Guide Book, available at Cranmore Station Shop for a modest £4.95).
+The line has many stories attached to it (many of which are recounted in the ESR Guide Book, available at Cranmore Station Shop).
 How many railways do you know that had a waltz written for it?!

 Originally built to GWR broad gauge, the line was converted to standard gauge in 1874 and around the same time the East Somerset Railway sold out to the GWR.
 It had run out of money, sadly an event which was to plague several times in its long history.